Surface bundles over surfaces: new inequalities between signature, simplicial volume and Euler characteristic: Definition of the invariants

-The signature of a surface bundle $E$ over a surface as above can be computed using the following proposition: \begin{prop}[See \cite{morita}, Proposition 4.11] Let $p: E\rightarrow B$ be an oriented surface bundle over a closed oriented surface $B$.
+The signature of a surface bundle $E$ over a surface as above can be computed using the following proposition: \begin{proposition}[See \cite{morita}, Proposition 4.11] Let $E$ be an oriented surface bundle over a surface, with closed oriented base and fibre.
 Then